dhaouadiZohra/FormReco/README.md

 # FormReco
-Form shape recognisation on a local webcam with python, using openCV library
+Form shape recognization on a local webcam with python, using openCV library